“A dog is man’s best friend”

 Positive reinforcement is one of the best ways in which you can train your dog to behave better around kids.
 Encourage good behavior from your pet with attention, praise, and treats.
 Your dog will start associating your kid(s) with good things if you do this often enough.
 Once this happens, they will naturally start behaving well around children.

 Dogs tend to do better around children if there is an escape route.
-If you crate train your dog in a manner which makes them happy and comfortable in a crate, then they will know that they have their own safe space to go to whenever they feel the need for it.
-One caveat here is that you must ensure that your child knows that your dog’s crate is off limits.
-Pair that with these dog training treats and you’re set for success!
+If you crate train your dog in a manner that makes them happy and comfortable in a crate, then they will know that they have their own safe space to go to whenever they feel the need for it.
+One caveat here is that you must ensure that your child knows that your dog’s crate is off-limits.
+Pair that with a treat-dispensing toy for crate time and you’re set for success!

 The best way for a dog to get comfortable with kids is to see as much of them as possible.
 What better way to do this than at a park?
 Keep them on a leash and observe from a fair distance at first.
 Remember, if your dog is not used to kids at all, then sudden exposure to so many kids could overwhelm and intimidate them into behaving badly.